amitkarmacharya-edu/employee-management/README.md

 # Employee Management System
 ![GitHub license](https://img.shields.io/badge/license-MIT-red.svg)

-Employee management system is a cli app that lets you track your existing employees and adding new employees.
-You can view departments, roles and make necessary changes.
+Employee management system is a cli app that lets you tracks your existing employees and ability to add new employees.
+You can view departments, roles , employees and make necessary changes.

 The goal of this app is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.The app allows the user to: